Library Collections and Finding Items

 The first step to finding a book in our collections is to look for it using the iDiscover website.

 iDiscover is the University-wide catalogue that searches for items across all of the Cambridge Libraries.
-There is also a dedicated iDiscover computer on the Second Floor of the library.
+There is a dedicated iDiscover computer on the Second Floor of the library.

-There is a LibGuide available explaining how to use iDiscover and includes several useful introductory videos.
+A LibGuide is available explaining how to use Discover and includes several useful introductory videos.

-To search for an item type in part of the title/author into the search bar.
+To search for an item, type in part of the title/author into the search bar.
 You can limit your search to items in a specific library using the drop down menu on the right.

 The ‘Status’ will tell you if it is on the shelf.